 There are many different types available, from hand-held immersion, or "stick," blenders, to small "personal" units that can only process a cup or two at a time, to conventional countertop models and advanced high-performance ones that used to only be found in commercial kitchens.

 These are the models that most of us are familiar with, and have probably owned at least one or two of.
 They don't have the powerful motors or fancy functions like a high-performance unit but are still strong enough to crush ice and blend fruits.
-Our Best Buy winner, the KitchenAid 5-Speed Diamond, is a classic example of a conventional unit, with five speeds to choose from and not much else.
-These model typically cost around $100-150.
+These models typically cost around $100-200.Personal

 We chose to focus on high-end and conventional countertop models for this review, for the sake of comparing apples to apples, and also because they are the most versatile options out there.
-While you might (like us) have kitchen cabinets full of different home appliances, like a food processor, ice cream maker, immersion blender, juicer, and countertop blender, if all those various tasks can be accomplished by one machine, you'll save yourself a lot of money, in the end, not to mention storage space.
+While you might (like us) have kitchen cabinets full of different kitchen appliances — like a food processor, ice cream maker, immersion blender, juicer, and countertop blender — if all those various tasks can be accomplished by one machine, you'll save yourself a lot of money, in the end, not to mention storage space.

 We chose to focus this review on conventional and high-performance models, as they are the most versatile, but the other options can serve you well for various uses.